 “Where did you hear that?
 I’ve never heard such a thing.”

-“Were.”
-She corrected.
-“I’ll research this tonight, and if you’re right, I’ll apologize for doubting you tomorrow.”
+The teacher smiled.
+“Were,” she corrected.
+“I’ll research this tonight, and if you’re right, I’ll apologize tomorrow.”

 The next day I got an apology.

-Barbarism is not stupid.
-It makes contingency plans when facing defeat.
+Barbarians are not stupid; they make contingency plans when facing defeat.

 “In 1860, failing to solve its part of the world’s problem of equity in human relationships, the commonwealth clashed with the dominant idea of the period.
 In the championship of their system the planters and their neighbors were defeated, and their system was shattered as far as it could be by its victorious enemies encamped upon the field.
 But the pendulum swings again.
 Facts of human nature and the laws of civilized social welfare are too stubborn for the theories of negrophiles as well as of negrophobes.
 The slave labor problem has disappeared, but the negro problem remains.”
 The Slave Labor Problem in the Charleston District 1906

-I often see people refer to the victory of the Allies over the Nazis as the defeat of evil.
+Some people think of the victory of the Allies over the Nazis as an irrevocable defeat of evil.

 “Ronald Reagan defeated evil!”